-The labor office gets word that some young girls are working as domestic helpers in houses located in a wealthy part of town.
-It is well known that the girls are not attending school regularly.
+The labor office is aware that many young girls are working as domestic helpers in houses located in a wealthy part of town.
+It is well known that many of the girls are not attending school.
 There has been a recent complaint that one girl is being abused by the family that employs her.
 Consult with your group and answer the following questions: